Atlanta Historic Sites

 PHONE: 404-581-9813

-DESCRIPTION: A historically Black hotel, that served Civil Rights leaders, Dr. Martin Luther King, Jr. and several US Presidents for over 50 years; has been a a famous restaurant as well; adapted for re-use as a dormitory by Clark-Atlanta University.
+DESCRIPTION: A historically Black hotel that served Civil Rights leaders, Dr. Martin Luther King, Jr., and several US Presidents for over 50 years; has been a famous restaurant as well; adapted for re-use as a dormitory by Clark-Atlanta University.

 H.J.
 Russel Company

-DESCRIPTION: Founded 1952 by Herman J. Russell.
-It is the nation’s largest African-American construction firm per Black Enterprise magazine.
-Major projects built include Peachtree Center, City Hall expansion, Olympic/Braves Stadium and airport expansion.
+DESCRIPTION: Founded in 1952 by Herman J. Russell.
+It is the nation’s largest African-American construction firm, per Black Enterprise magazine.
+Major projects built include Peachtree Center, City Hall expansion, Olympic Stadium, and ATL Airport expansion.

 PHONE: 404-330-1000